 Discover & Use Your Brand Voice

 Voice is your health care organization’s brand personality.
-If you don’t have an established voice, you can start discovering it by examining your brand standards.
+Your voice helps you establish a relationship with your website visitor and should be consistent.
+If you don’t have a documented organizational voice, you can start discovering it by examining your brand standards.
 Don’t have brand standards?
 Then consider your organization’s mission, values, and key messages.
 These provide the foundation to guide you and your stakeholders as you create a well-defined voice that connects with your audience.

-- Authoritative – Formal language that carries a sense of professionalism as well as influential and respectful qualities.
+- Authoritative – Formal language that carries a sense of professionalism, experience and persuasive thought leadership.

 - Conversational – Informal language with a more natural, familiar approach that seems caring, informative and respectful.

-- Supportive – Casual language filled with personality, enthusiasm, and sometimes slang that seems relaxed like talking to a friend.
+- Supportive – Casual language filled with personality, enthusiasm, willingness to help, and sometimes slang that seems relaxed, like talking to a trusted friend.

-- Put your heart in our hands.
-If you need a heart care doctor, call on Benefit Health’s Heart and Vascular specialists.
-You’ll have access to the latest technology and an experienced staff who will be with you every step of the way through your heart disease prevention and treatment journey.
+Put your heart in our hands.
+If you need a heart care doctor, call on Benefit Health’s heart and vascular specialists.
+You’ll have access to the latest technology and experienced staff who will be with you every step of the way.

 - Mayo Clinic – Uses an authoritative, somewhat formal, matter-of-fact voice in its health information to describe depression.
 Content functions similarly to an encyclopedia entry.
-And even though content is written in second person (“you”) it is more serious and projects little personality.
-The advantage of this type of voice and structured content is that it’s easy to create and update, but the disadvantage is that the voice may seem too clinical and detached for the readers looking for a more personal touch to patient care and health information.
+Even though the content is written in second person (“you”), it’s serious and projects little personality.
+The advantage of this type of voice and defined structure is that it’s easy to create and update.
+The disadvantage is that the voice may seem too clinical and detached for the readers looking for a more personal, compassionate touch to patient care and health information.

 - Health.com – Adopts a supportive voice with sympathetic and friendly content.
-The depression information is informal, yet courteous, uses jargon-free language, and answers the questions that users have about the condition.
-The advantage of this type of voice and content is that it is enthusiastic, warm and encourages interaction.
-The disadvantage is that this voice may sound too casual or unprofessional for some readers who are looking for a more physician-like or authoritative voice.
+The depression information is informal, yet courteous, avoids jargon, and answers consumers’ questions about the condition.
+The advantage of this type of voice and content is that it’s enthusiastic, warm, and encourages interaction.
+The disadvantage is that this voice may sound too casual or unprofessional for some readers looking for a more formal voice.

 For many health care brands, a conversational voice written in second person is appropriate because it can convey empathy and respect, and it’s able to be more or less enthusiastic or emotional as needed for the subject.
-Your organization needs to decide which voice best conveys its personality and then commit to using that voice consistently across all communications.
+Decide which voice best conveys your organization’s personality and then commit to using that voice consistently across all communications.

 Your Tone Matters

 Tone is a part of your brand voice.
 Voice, however, stays the same in speech, while tone changes naturally depending on the person or situation.
-It’s the same principle for written communication—your tone may be different depending on the type of message you want to convey.
+It’s the same principle for written communication—your tone may differ depending on the type of message you want to convey.
 Tone is more than just words.
-It communicates the way your organization feels about its brand.
-And you want those feelings to transfer to your users.
-If your tone is right, it can influence patients and prospects to feel the same way you do about your organization.
+It’s the way your organization communicates about what it does and who it is.
+If your tone is right, it can influence patients and prospects to feel the same way you do about your health care brand.

 Just how important is tone to creating valuable content?
-Consider a recent two-part experiment by Nielsen Norman Group (NNG), a leading user experience research group.
+Consider an experiment by Nielsen Norman Group (NNG), a leading user experience research group.
 NNG found that “different tones of voice on a website have measurable impacts on users’ perceptions of a brand’s friendliness, trustworthiness, and desirability.
 Casual, conversational, and moderately enthusiastic tones performed best.”

-The experiment’s findings also suggest that those user perceptions “significantly influence users’ willingness to recommend a brand.”
-That means tone is important.
+The experiment’s findings also suggest that those perceptions “significantly influence users’ willingness to recommend a brand.”
+That means the tone is important.

-Put a brand identity together with well-defined voice and tone, and you have a powerful message.
+Put together a brand identity with a well-defined voice and tone, and you have a powerful message.
 Here’s an example of these elements working together:

 Benefit Health Brand Messaging: